Santander Department: Culture

-During the colony and independence war times, people from Santander were specially recognized for their bravery in battle and their policy of "not even a step back".
+The department's culture descends from a mix of Spanish and Chibcha influences, particularly in the south where the Muisca controlled territory and in the Chicamocha Canyon where the Guane are situated.
+During the colony and independence war times, people from Santander were especially recognized for their bravery in battle and their policy of "not even a step back".
 Soldiers from Santander were valued and respected but also difficult to control as they were, in general, more politically aware than people from other regions and therefore prone to question orders and law.